-Mitigation measures include development of wetlands along the Lower Duchesne River as part of a mitigation commitment to the Ute Indian Tribe; recovery actions for the endangered June sucker including the development of the PRDRP; and stream and riparian studies along the Diamond Fork/Sixth Water Creek corridor aimed at establishing a flow regime within this system.
+Mitigation measures include continued support of the LDRWRP as part of a mitigation commitment to the Ute Indian Tribe; recovery actions for the endangered June sucker including the development of the PRDRP; and stream and riparian studies along the Diamond Fork/Sixth Water Creek corridor aimed at establishing a flow regime within this system.
 The Mitigation Commission participates on the Duchesne River Working Group to develop and deliver instream flow recommendations. \$1,000